USS Vincennes (CG-49): 2000s

 On 12 August 2000, Vincennes completed Sharem 134, a bilateral exercise with several Japanese ships and other U.S. participants.
 The exercise included a week of undersea warfare training and data collection in the South China Sea.
 The ship tested her submarine detection, sonar range testing, and use of sonobuoys, and she developed new submarine prosecution procedures.
 The final Sharem events included a "free play", which allowed the cruiser to detect and prosecute other submarines, combining many of the tactics and systems tested during Sharem.

 In mid-November 2000, the cruiser fired missile batteries at remote-controlled aerial drones provided by Fleet Activities Okinawa during MISSILEX 01–1.

 Vincennes took part in a 23 August 2001 to 27 August 2001 military training exercise called Multi-Sail, which was designed to provide U.S. and Japanese forces interoperability training in multiple warfare areas.

 Vincennes departed from Yokosuka on 17 September 2001 to conduct operations in support of Operation Enduring Freedom.
 The ship returned on 18 December 2001 after more than three months at sea.

 In March 2003, Vincennes was assigned to Destroyer Squadron 15.

 Decommissioning

 While there had been several proposals through the 1990s to retrofit the Mark 41 VLS into Vincennes and her four sister ships to extend their service life, none were funded, and all five ships were instead decommissioned; Vincennes herself was decommissioned and later stricken on 29 June 2005 at San Diego, California.
 She was mothballed at the Naval Inactive Ship Maintenance Facility in Naval Base Kitsap, in Bremerton, Washington.
 In 2008, Vincennes was slated for scrapping within the next five years along with her sister ships Thomas S. Gates and Yorktown.

 On 9 July 2010, a contract to scrap Vincennes was issued to International Shipbreaking, Brownsville, Texas.
 On 21 November 2010, Vincennes arrived via the Panama Canal to International Shipbreaking in Brownsville, Texas, and she was completely scrapped by 23 November 2011.
-After her scrapping, the United States presented pieces of the forward missile launcher used in the shoot down to the Interests Section of the Islamic Republic of Iran in the United States.